rabiut/SecuritySystem/README.md

 # SecuritySystem
-Develops a simple, homemade security system that utilizes a ToF (vl53l1x) sensor to detect motion, and a camera (pi cam) to capture instance.
+Develops a simple, homemade security system that utilizes a ToF (vl53l1x) sensor to detect motion, and a camera (pi cam or any usb cam) to capture instance.
 ## Getting Started

 Ensure to run the make file prior to using "run" command i.e (./main)